 New Solar Power System Installed During a Qualifying Tax Year

 The system must also be new or being used for the first time during the specific tax year.
 You cannot qualify for the deduction with a pre-owned solar system.
-For example, if you purchased a home with a pre-installed solar energy system, you would not be eligible for the ITC.
+For example, if you purchased a home with a pre-installed solar energy system, you’re not eligible for the ITC.

 You Must Own Your Solar Installation

-Solar power companies typically offer up to four choices for financing: full-price purchase, solar loan, leasing, or solar power purchase agreement (PPA).
+Solar power companies typically offer up to four financing choices: full price purchase, loan, lease, or power purchase agreement (PPA).
 Homeowners have complete ownership of the solar project if they purchase at full price or take out a loan.
 However, if you choose to lease your system or agree to a PPA, the solar company retains ownership of the solar system.

 The Property Is Your Primary or Secondary Residence

 The solar equipment must be used at either your primary residence or secondary home in the United States.
 The following types of homes qualify for the deduction:

 Rental properties cannot be claimed for the ITC unless you live there for part of the year and rent out the property whenever you aren’t residing there.
 However, you can only claim the credit for the amount of time that you live at the property.
 For example, if you only live at the rental property for six months, you qualify for 50% of the deduction (equivalent to six out of 12 months) versus a 100% deduction (equal to 12 out of 12 months).

 What’s Covered Under the Solar Investment Tax Credit (ITC)?